Mary likes to share her beauty and fashion finds for her body type.

-Handpicked Styles For Thin Legs
+Handpicked Styles for Thin Legs

 Several years of online research tell me I'm not the only woman with this problem.
-There is a small but determined Sisterhood of the Scrawny Leg on the web.
-Unfortunately, many recommendations run toward the fiscally impractical (four-figure Chanel, Prada, or Jimmy Choo boots).
+There is a small but determined sisterhood of scrawny-legged women on the web.
+Unfortunately, many recommendations run toward the fiscally impractical, like four-figure Chanel, Prada, or Jimmy Choo boots.
 I can't spend a month's mortgage on boots, and if you can't either, you've come to the right place.

 The Pliner Nellie

-The Solemani Gabi (last year's)
+The Solemani Gabi

 While not specifically "slim calf," Aquatalia boots tend to run quite narrow, and every year this brand offers a few styles with a small base circumference and some stretch to accommodate average-sized legs as well.

-Buckle: The Mullen Spice
+The Mullen Spice